einzige/cache-machine/README.md

 ## Cache formats
 Cache Machine invalidates cache using a couple of keys with the different formats.
-Default formats are:
+Default formats are: EHTML, HTML, JSON, and XML.

-- EHTML
-- HTML
-- JSON
-- XML

 This means you call 5 times for cache invalidation (1 time without specifying format) with different keys.
 Sometimes it is too much.
 Cache machine allows you to set your own formats.
 Just place in your environment config or in initializer the following: